 We are engineering the gut to heal the body.
 From natural alternatives to Hormone Replacement Therapy to novel immune therapies for IBD, our research focuses on harnessing the body's own recycling systems to treat chronic disease.

 Our research aims to increase reactivation and recycling of conjugated estrogens and androgens excreted from the liver, with a special focus on reactivating estrogens.
-We are working on pre- and probiotic strategies to increase gut reactivation and reuptake of estrogens as a possible natural alternative to hormone replacment therapy in menopausal women.
+We are working on novel therapeutic strategies to increase gut reactivation and reuptake of estrogens as a possible natural alternative to hormone replacment therapy in menopausal women.
 We are also looking to develop a novel first-in-class engineered IBD probiotic drug through the same pathway.
 In IBD, we also focus on the role of macrophage efferocytosis in promoting inflammation resolution and intestinal epithelial repair; together with its dysregulation by disease-dependent oxidation products.

 The Meriwether Lab at UCLA explores how the microbiome controls hormones and inflammation—pioneering natural alternatives to HRT and novel treatments for IBD.